blackbaud-community/Blackbaud-CRM/CONTRIBUTING.md

 * Clone - Clone your fork to your local computer.
 Now the code for your fork is on your machine.
 * Branch - Get off the master branch by setting up a development branch.
 * Hack - Hack away!
 Begin making local changes to the code within your new development branch.
-* Commit - Commit your local changes.  (things are still local at this point)
+* Commit - Commit your local changes (things are still local at this point).

 ## Submit Changes
 * Push - Push your local changes up to your fork on GitHub.com